iamsahilzaman/IamSahilZaman.github.io/_posts/2024-08-30-A-journal-towards-failure.md

 * **Effect of policies and politics of developed and developing countries on India’s interests, Indian diaspora.
 * **Important International institutions, agencies and fora- their structure, mandate**

-For, GS2, I'm in dilemma, it seems like I haven't read polity, no matter what, but, I guess, I should prioritise completing syllabus first. **International Relation** it is!
+For, GS2, I'm in dilemma, it seems like I haven't read polity, no matter what, but, I guess, I should priorities completing syllabus first. **International Relation** it is!
 But, I will only do, till my coaching does, _yes, I'm enrolled in coaching, that take tests too, but I don't give any._

 So,